 A Competency-based Curriculum

-SOPP students demonstrate mastery of the seven core competencies as they proceed through coursework and clinical practicum training.
+SOPP students demonstrate mastery of these nine core competencies as they proceed through coursework and clinical practicum training.
 To be approved for internship, SOPP students must demonstrate their competence in each of the areas in the Comprehensive Clinical Examination (CCE).

 Diversity and the Educational and Social Context